Gresham's law: Theory

 If "good" coins have a face value below that of their metallic content, individuals may be motivated to melt them down and sell the metal for its higher intrinsic value, even if such destruction is illegal.
-The 1965 United States half-dollar coins contained 40% silver; in previous years these coins were 90% silver (.900, or one nine fine).
+The 1965 United States half-dollar coins contained 40% silver; in previous years these coins were 90% silver (.900 or, one nine fine).
 With the release of the 1965 half-dollar, which was legally required to be accepted at the same value as the earlier 90% halves, the older 90% silver coinage quickly disappeared from circulation, while the newer debased coins remained in use.
 As the value of the dollar (Federal Reserve notes) continued to decline, resulting in the value of the silver content exceeding the face value of the coins, many of the older half dollars were melted down or removed from circulation and into private collections and hoards.
 Beginning in 1971, the U.S. government abandoned including any silver in half dollars.
 The metal value of the 40% silver coins began to exceed their face value, which resulted in a repeat of the previous event.
 The 40% silver coins also began to vanish from circulation and into coin hoards.

 A similar situation occurred in 2007 in the United States with the rising price of copper, zinc, and nickel, which led the U.S. government to ban the melting or mass exportation of one-cent and five-cent coins.

 In addition to being melted down for its bullion value, money that is considered to be "good" tends to leave an economy through international trade.
 International traders are not bound by legal tender laws as citizens of the issuing country are, so they will offer higher value for good coins than bad ones.
 The good coins may leave their country of origin to become part of international trade, escaping that country's legal tender laws and leaving the "bad" money behind.
-This occurred in Britain during the period of adoption of the gold standard: In 1717 Isaac Newton, then Master of the Mint, declared the gold guinea to be worth 21 silver shillings.
+This occurred in Britain during the period of adoption of the gold standard: In 1717, then-Master of the Mint Isaac Newton declared the gold guinea to be worth 21 silver shillings.
 This overvalued the gold guinea in Britain, making it "bad", and encouraged people to send "good" silver shillings abroad, where it could buy more gold than at home.
 This gold was then minted as currency, which bought silver shillings, which were sent abroad for gold, and so on.
-For a century hardly any silver coins were minted in Britain, and Britain moved onto a de facto gold standard.
+For a century, hardly any silver coins were minted in Britain, and Britain had moved onto a de facto gold standard.